rwtourdot/linker/README.md

 #### Phase Aneuploid Samples based on Copy Number

 Haplotypes can be phased further based on tumor copy number.
-Copy number phasing works better in samples where aneuploidy and loss of heterozygocity is prevalent.
+Copy number phasing works better in tumor samples where aneuploidy and loss of heterozygocity is prevalent.

 ```
-./linker cn_phase -l haplotype_solution.dat -m ./het_coverage.dat -n august15
+./linker cn_phase -l haplotype_solution.dat -m ./het_coverage_aneuploid.dat -n august15
 ```
   * Output is a copy number phased haplotype file: cn_haplotype.dat

 #### Phase Structural Variants (10X/Nanopore)

 Once haplotypes are found, associated Structural Variants can be phased with a 10X or Nanopore tumor sample.
-Structual Variant's can be called with a SV caller and converted to the svfile input format described in the I/O section below.
+Structual Variant's can be called with a SV caller and converted to the svfile input file format described in the I/O section below.

 ```
 ./linker sv_phase -i ./input.bam -v het_sites.vcf -e tenx -u ./svfile.dat -n august15